Solution Summary: Using Insulating Blankets

 If a qualified worker must be closer than the safe distance to an energized line, the energized electrical conductors must be insulated from the worker and any other conductive objects.
 In this situation, the combined use of insulating blankets and sheets can prevent injury and death by providing protection from electrical shock.
 These insulation blankets and sheets can cover exposed live parts that may come in contact with parts of the worker’s body that may not fully protected with appropriate PPE.

 How Risks are Reduced:

 Basic protection against shock hazards is to use insulations and barriers.
-Using insulating blankets and sheets prevents unintentional contact with live parts.
+Using insulating blankets prevent unintentional contact with live parts.
 Consequently, this can decrease the risk of electrical accidents because using insulating blankets and sheets create barriers against the flow of electrical current.

 Effects on Productivity:

 Using insulating blankets and sheets are also safe alternatives to using cover up equipment on live lines or when cover up equipment are not appropriate for irregularly shaped hardware.
-It should be noted that it should not be relied on insulating blankets and sheets as the first line of protection to prevent electrocution, PPE and other solutions must also be used in conjunction with insulating blankets and sheets.
+It should be noted that it should not be relied on insulating blankets as the first line of protection to prevent electrocution, PPE and other solutions must also be used in conjunction with insulating blankets.

 Maintenance and testing:

 - Insulating blankets are reusable but they should be periodically inspected and tested.
 Inspection should conform to ASTM F1236, and damaged or defective blankets must be removed from service.
 The test date must be stamped on the blankets.